K-8 Academics & Instruction

 Many people ask about our curriculum.
 Curriculum means content but implies much more so we like to talk about instruction.
 Instruction combines alignment to state standards, selection of content, and use of effective instructional strategies ensuring student learning.
 Think of curriculum as the WHAT and instruction as the HOW.
 The HOW is at least as important as the WHAT.
-We begin this process by establishing the following academic focus:

 In order to provide quality instruction supporting this focus, we will provide professional development for teachers in the following areas: